Summary

 On laptop 1, however, closing the lid did not assign the main screen to one of the external monitors.

 The first UHD external monitor was recognised at full resolution.
 The second external UHD monitor was not recognised, but was mirrored from the first.
 It does not appear as Display 3 in Displays control panel.
 Only the laptop (1) and first external monitor (2) appear.
+If you close the laptop the video on the external monitor freezes.

 With dock